NativeScript/docs-v7/ui/ui-dialogs.md

 ```
 > The dialog result argument is a string (the text of the clicked option or the text of the cancel button).
 {% angular %}
-## Custom Dialog
+## Custom dialog

 You can also create dialogs with custom content.
 All the needed types live inside the `nativescript-angular/modal-dialog` module.

-### Showing Custom Dialog
+### Showing custom dialog

-Start by getting a reference to  `ModalDialogService` by injecting it in you component:
+Start by getting a reference to `ModalDialogService` by injecting it in your component:

 ``` TypeScript
 import {ModalDialogService, ModalDialogOptions, ModalDialogHost} from "nativescript-angular/modal-dialog";